polydawn/hroot/readme.md

 git clone https://github.com/polydawn/boxen.git && cd boxen
 ```

-In the boxen folder, there's the first [config file](https://github.com/polydawn/boxen/blob/master/docker.toml).
+In the boxen folder, there's the first [config file](https://github.com/polydawn/boxen/blob/master/docket.toml).
 You'll notice there's only one section - `settings`.
 Here we set up a bunch of settings we want for pretty much every image: DNS servers, folder mounts, etc.

 Because Docket is smart, these settings apply to every image configured in Boxen.
-Docket scans up parent folders, looking for `docker.toml` files, and stops when it can't find one.
+Docket scans up parent folders, looking for `docket.toml` files, and stops when it can't find one.
 Today, we'll be using ubuntu:

 ```bash